RhodiumGroup/daskhub-rhg-config/README.md

 # daskhub-rhg-config
 Daskhub-flavored Jupyterhub deployment configuration for argocd.
+THIS REPO IS NO LONGER OPERATIONAL.

 This is a demonstration sandbox.